ggerganov/whisper.cpp/examples/stream/README.md

 Ensure you are at the root of the repo when running `make stream`.
 Not within the `examples/stream` dir

-as the libraries needed like `common-sdl.h` are located within examples.
-Attempting to compile within `examples/steam` means your compiler cannot find them and it gives an error it cannot find the file.
+as the libraries needed like `common-sdl.h` are located within `examples`.
+Attempting to compile within

+`examples/steam` means your compiler cannot find them and it gives an error it cannot find the file.

 ## Web version